 Hours & Admission

-Riverside is open for tours Tuesday through Sunday.
-ALL regular tours should be booked in advance.
-MASKS are required inside all buildings to prevent the spread of the coronavirus.
+Riverside is open for tours Tuesday through Sundays.
+ALL regular tours should be booked in advance through the website or by calling 502.935.6809.
+Masks are optional.

 REGULAR TOUR OPTIONS: